amingilani/auth0-rail5/README.md

    ```

-## Final Thoughts
+## Conclusion

-Congratulations, you now have a Rails app that authenticates entirely with JWTs, and violates none of the rails conventions.
+Congratulations, you now have an application that:

-In my next post i'll be discussing how to add relationships with users while authenticating with Auth0
+1. Does not store any user information in the database
+2. Handles authentication statelessly
+3. Stores configuration secrets in environment variables
+4. Provides a devise-like `current_user`
+5. Follows the Rails Way in everything.

+If you use Pundit for authorization it will work out of the box with your setup since it hooks onto `current_user`